 - 1. Looked after children and previously looked after children; - 2.
 Pupils who live in the catchment area who have a sibling attending the school or West Leigh Junior School; - 3.
-Pupils of staff at the school: - 4.
-Pupils eligible for pupil premium who live in the catchment area: - 5.
+Pupils of staff at the school; - 4.
+Pupils eligible for pupil premium who live in the catchment area ; - 5.
 Pupils who live in the catchment area; - 6.
-Pupils who live outside that catchment area who have a sibling attending the school or attending West Leigh Junior School; - 7.
-Pupils who live outside the catchment area . (for all criteria, catchment area map and additional information please see explanatory notes and maps below) - 5.
-Explanatory notes, including maps, apply to all community schools in Southend-on-Sea Parents must make a separate application for transfer from nursery to primary school and from infant to junior school.
-Parents must complete a Southend-on-sea Common Application Form (CAF) for applications to year reception and year 3 between 14th September and 15th January. - 5.1 Pupils in public care and children that were previously in public care
+Pupils who live outside that catchment area who have a sibling attending the school or attending West Leigh Junior School; - Pupils who live outside the catchment area . (for all criteria, catchment area map and additional information please see explanatory notes and maps below) - 5.
+Explanatory notes, including maps, apply to all community schools in Southend-on-Sea

-Any reference to looked after children refers to children who are in the care of local authorities as defined by Section 22 of the Children Act 1989.
-In relation to school admissions legislation a 'looked after child' is a child in public care at the time of application to the school'.
+Parents must make a separate application for transfer from nursery to primary school and from infant to junior school.
+Parents must complete a Southend-on-sea Common Application Form (CAF) for applications to year reception and year 3 between 14th September and 15th January.

+5.1 Pupils in public care and children that were previously in public care previously in public care and children that were previously in public care at the school'.
 Any reference to previously looked after children means children who were adopted (or subject to residence or special guardianship orders) immediately following having been looked after.
 Looked after and previously looked after children are given the highest priority for each relevant age group and in all ranking.